Back to Faculty Directory

 Temple Foundation Endowed Professorship No. 2

 Dr. David Bourell is Professor of Mechanical Engineering (ME) and Materials Science and Engineering (MS&E) at The University of Texas at Austin.
-He is currently the Temple Foundation Professor.
+He is currently the Temple Foundation Professor Emeritus.

 He serves on several technical and administrative committees of TMS, including the Powder Metallurgy Committee and Professional Registration Committee.
-He currently is a member of the Board of Directors for TMS.
+He recently served on the Board of Directors for TMS.
 He is a registered Professional Engineer (Texas).
 He is a founding member of the ASTM F42 Technical Committee on Additive Manufacturing and currently serves on the ten-member ASTM/ISO Joint Group 51 on Terminology for AM.